mitra-sanga/Deconvolution_Downstream/README.md

 Clone the repository:

 git clone https://github.com/mitra-sanga/Deconvolution_Downstream.git

 Open the project in RStudio and run the analysis scripts located in:

 scripts/

-All file paths are handled using the here() package, so the project can be executed without modifying paths.
+All file paths are handled using the here() package, allowing the project to run without modifying file paths.

 # Data Sources